Submesoscale and boundary layer turbulence under mesoscale forcing in the upper ocean: Multiscale interactions along the unstable front with changing strain

 Four vertical slices show drastically different budget contributions, especially right downstream of the strain extrema (Figs.~\ref{fig:TKESKE}-\ref{fig:Past}).
 Specifically, we follow the mean frontal flow direction and choose $y=\qtylist{93.75;68.75;43.75;18.75}{\kilo\meter}$.
 The strain is converging and diverging at $y=\qtylist{93.75;43.75}{\kilo\meter}$, respectively, while background eddy flow is augmenting and opposing the frontal flow respectively at $y=\qtylist{68.75;18.75}{\kilo\meter}$.
 The choice of slightly downstream locations from the strain extrema is supported by the advection of frontal flow in the negative $y$ direction, consistent with patterns on the horizontal slices of TKE and SKE (Fig.~\ref{fig:ufront30h}cd).
 These slices reveal how the large-scale flow modulates the local stratification, the distribution of kinetic energy, and the dominant terms in the turbulent and submesoscale energy budgets.

 The stratification at each slice deviates significantly from the along-front average, particularly in regions under extreme mesoscale strains (Figs.~\ref{fig:TKESKE}-\ref{fig:Past} solid vs. dash contours).
-Specifically, in the strong convergence region (e.g., at $y=\qty{93.75}{\kilo\meter}$), the frontal isotherm exhibits a slope close to that of the along-front mean isotherm above $z=\qty{-30}{\meter}$, but its slope below appears flatter, indicative of submesoscale restratification near the edge of local SKE extreme (Figs.~\ref{fig:ufront30h}d).
+Specifically, in the strong convergence region (e.g., at $y=\qty{93.75}{\kilo\meter}$), the frontal isotherm exhibits a slope close to that of the along-front mean isotherm above $z=\qty{-30}{\meter}$, but its slope below appears flatter, indicative of submesoscale restratification near the edge of local SKE extreme{consistent with local isopycnal flattening near the edge of local SKE extreme} (Figs.~\ref{fig:ufront30h}d).
 Isotherms around $x=0$ in the transition layer below $z=\qty{-60}{\meter}$ are displaced deeper compared with their along-front mean counterparts, suggesting mesoscale convergence-driven downwelling.
 In contrast, in the region under strong divergence ($y=\qty{43.75}{\kilo\meter}$), the frontal isotherm is dramatically distorted, showing significant curvature and heaving that implies more remarkable submesoscale stirring near the centre of local SKE extreme (Figs.~\ref{fig:ufront30h}d).
 Here, isotherms in the transition layer are shallower than those in the along-front average, consistent with divergent strain and submesoscale-induced upwelling.
-The other two slices ($y=\qtylist{18.75;68.75}{\kilo\meter}$), located in regions of weaker strain, show a frontal structure better resembles the along-front average, though with steeper slopes, perhaps due to locally dominant mixing that deepens the ML.
+The other two slices ($y=\qtylist{18.75;68.75}{\kilo\meter}$), located in regions of weaker strain, show a frontal structure better resembles the along-front average, though with steeper slopes, perhaps due to locally dominant mixing that deepens the ML. \add[SP]{We therefore use these slice-based stratification signatures as qualitative contextual evidence, and do not pursue a dedicated restratification diagnosis from vertical slices in this manuscript.}